AdobeDocs/certification.en/help/certifications/ac/ac-e-fedeveloper.md

 ---
-title: Adobe Commerce Commerce Front-End Developer Expert Certification
+title: Front-End Developer Expert Certification
-description: Learn how to become a certified Adobe Developer expert.
+description: Learn how to become a certified Adobe Developer expert in Adobe [!DNL Commerce].
 solution: Commerce
 role: Developer
 badge: label="Exam AD0-E710" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Commerce Front-End Developer expert
+# Certification journey for Adobe [!DNL Commerce] Front-End Developer expert

 Learn how to become a certified Adobe Developer expert.

-## Minimum experience:
+## Minimum experience

-You should have at least 3-5 years of hands-on experience with Adobe Commerce Frontend development, and have the ability to translate the needs expressed by task requirements into a technical solution.
+You should have at least 3-5 years of hands-on experience with Adobe [!DNL Commerce] Frontend development, and have the ability to translate the needs expressed by task requirements into a technical solution.

 Additionally, you should be comfortable using the following technologies:

-* Adobe Commerce - version 2.4.3
+* Adobe [!DNL Commerce] - version 2.4.3
 * Basic understanding of the front-end structure and layout
 * Experience and understanding of HTML, CSS (and preprocessors), LESS, JavaScript and UI Components, jQuery, Underscore, Require.JS, Knockout, also PHP templates, DB knowledge and content management
 * Familiarity with the platform, CMS Blocks, Widgets, CMS pages, Category pages, Product pages, Cart and Checkout, and Account Dashboard area